When was the last time you did absolutely nothing?

 We jam massage and acupuncture appointments in between meetings.
 We dash to yoga class.
 Even a meditation practice can become a task that requires energy and focus.

-We asked three why it’s so important to just stare out a window, and for tips on how to make it happen.
+We asked six experts why it’s so important to just stare out a window, and for tips on how to make it happen.

 Life coach, president of Handel Group Life Coaching